 Adopting a culture of compassionate and open support for mental health treatment can also have an unexpected benefit in terms of employee retention and recruitment.
 Employees dealing with a mental health issue personally or with a family member are less likely to leave and more likely to join an organization that offers an open and honest approach to mental health.
 Therefore, doing the right, fiscally responsible thing can also provide your business with a competitive advantage by providing access to a deeper pool of talent that may hesitate to join a workplace that is less accepting and supportive.

-An effective EAP can be a valuable resource when handling workplace mental health issues.
-A well-designed EAP can support the employee, their family members, and the organization.
+An effective mental health well-being program can be a valuable resource when handling workplace mental health issues.
+A well-designed program can support the employee, supervisors, their family members and the organization.
 Want to learn more?
 Get in touch.